-This icon allows you to view all of the attributes for the 'droid (head, chest, both arms and both legs).
+Attributes This icon allows you to view all of the attributes for the 'droid (head, chest, both arms and both legs).
 This information can be shown as text or, if you select this icon again, as bar graphs covering the entire 'droid body in one go.
-To select a different body area, move the flashing box into the left side diagram of the 'droid.
-Move it
+To select a different body area, move the cursor into the left side diagram of the 'droid, then left-click on a different area.

 If you look at the information as text, you can see that at the bottom of this window are four buttons which correspond to the first four attributes in the text.
 The currently selected attribute is highlighted white in the text list.
 The rotating 3D 'droid on the left has numerous % figures appear on each limb as it moves.
 These are the % for ALL the limbs for the currently chosen attribute, (which effectively gives you an 'at a glance' summary for that attribute over the entire 'droid's body).
-Backpack

-This will switch you back to the normal Backpack mode so you can take out or put in items as before.
+Backpack This will switch you back to the normal Backpack mode so you can take out or put in items as before.
 This is the default mode when you first go to this screen.